alirezaporthos/crud-ddd-test/README.md

 ### Further development
-1. Dockerize the project

-2. Do the TODOs
+1. Do the TODOs

-3. Put swagger codes for schemas in resources and requests classes.
+2. Put swagger codes for schemas in resources and requests classes.

-4. Rename domain name from "Name" to actual name
+3. Rename domain name from "Name" to actual name